Jennifer Aniston Reveals The One Part Of Her Body She Will Never Let Show Her Age

 Cheers to Jennifer Aniston — the woman has a lot to be proud of.
 “When we found out that we were among the first shows to be bought by Apple, @ReeseWitherspoon and I both had this pinch-me moment,” she tells @kerrybombe.
 “The first women to help launch a network as actors and producers, having a beautiful piece of that pie that we really earned and deserved.
 We had a big toast to that.”
 Full story from our October issue at the link in bio.
 I Photographed by @michaelthompsonstudio; Styled by @juliavonboehm

-The combination of Jennifer’s non-stop career, near-perfect body, and undeniable beauty are hardly signs of her hitting the big 5-0, and despite not showing any fear of heading into her fifties, she did admit that there is one thing she will never let show her age — her hair.
+The combination of Jennifer’s non-stop career, near-perfect body, and undeniable beauty are hardly signs of her hitting the big 5-0, and despite not showing any fear of heading into her 50s, she did admit that there is one thing she will never let show her age — her hair.

 “I’m not gonna lie — I don’t want gray hair,” she revealed to the publication, noting that she would be keeping up her monthly appointments with her hair colorist “until the bitter end.”